What does Leadership mean to Experienced Leaders?

 MARION FULKER: Asset leadership has sort of three critical Cs, in effect.
 So having a clarity of purpose-- what am I here to do?
 And the flip side of that is going back to the board and saying, what does success look like, and making sure that those things are aligned.

-PAUL HOLLAND: My definition of leadership-- probably because of my education background-- is that I believe that, as a leader, my job is to grow the people around me into something greater than they thought they could be.
+PAUL HOLLAND: My definition of leadership-- probably because of my educational background-- is that I believe that, as a leader, my job is to grow the people around me into something greater than they thought they could be.
 That's my primary aim.
 There's a whole lot of other aims, too, when you lead an organization.
 An organization leader, for example, has to be concerned with the health and well-being of the organization and making it sustainable for the future.
 All that stuff.
-You know, strategy, and decision making, and problem solving, and all that stuff.
-But quite frankly, you know, if you don't get the people part right, if you don't have followers who are prepared to step off and follow you into an uncertain future, all the planning skills in the world, and all the money and technology is going to come to nothing.
+You know, strategy, and decision making, and problem-solving, and all that stuff.
+But quite frankly, you know, if you don't get the people part right, if you don't have followers who are prepared to step off and follow you into an uncertain future, all the planning skills in the world and all the money and technology is going to come to nothing.
 And so fundamentally, it's all about working with people.
 I believe you lead through either love or fear.
 And leading through fear is easy, you know?
 Historically-- and you'd appreciate this-- it's either the edge of the blade, or it's a bag of silver.
-You know?
+Do you know?
 If you lead through fear.
 But to lead through love is all about leading through trust and respect.

 HELEN CONWAY: Well, for me, leadership is all about having a vision, being able to paint the picture of that vision, and then being able to take people with you to achieve that vision.
 And leaders have different qualities.
 But the fact is, if you want to be a good leader and pursue that vision, paint the vision, achieve the vision journey, I think you need a number of, what I would describe as competencies.
 So I think the first one is integrity.
 I don't think you can get by without integrity.
 I think people see through leaders who don't have integrity.
 So I think integrity is very important.
 Similarly, authenticity.
 People can smell when you're not true, you're not saying what you believe, not doing what you believe.
 You got to be very resilient.
-It's a tough gig, being a leader and staying the course.
+It's a tough gig, being a leader, and staying the course.
 So you need a deal of personal resilience.
 You need to be accessible to people.
 So you can't sit in your ivory tower.
 You need to be with the people.
 So accessibility, I think, is also very important.
 And transparency.
 That's a bit like the authenticity piece.
 People have got to know what you're doing and why you're doing it, and there's no hidden agenda.
 And then finally, I think I'd say, you've got to have a great ability to attract the best talent and get the optimal outcomes through that talent.
 So for me, that's the leadership package.

 MICHAEL SCHOCH: When you put that question to me, I went on Google and had a look at putting the word leadership in.
-And there was 845 million references, yeah?
+And there were 845 million references, yeah?
 Because it can get interpreted many, many ways.
 But I summarize it as being a want-- it's a want of an outcome, which has a why.
 And that why is so compelling that others will follow it.

 Leadership vs Managership

 Kets de Vries (2001:252) notes that the word "manager" has its roots in the Latin word "manus" or hand and by the middle ages had transformed into ‘manege’ meaning directing.
 It can be seen that even in ancient and medieval languages, management has something to do with doing and directing.
-However, the root word for leader comes from the Anglo-Saxon ‘laed’ or ‘laeden’ which translates to path or road and to travel - in other words, taking people from one place to another.
+However, the root word for a leader comes from the Anglo-Saxon ‘lead’ or ‘laden’ which translates to path or road and to travel - in other words, taking people from one place to another.

 Hunt (2004) notes that the military has long distinguished between management and leadership; however, it has only been recently that leadership theorists have chosen to treat the two as separate constructs (Bennis & Nanus, 1985; Hersey & Blanchard, Zaleznik, 1977).